Keep Your Baby Safe When You're Not Around

 Tell them to NEVER pick up your baby if frustrated or angry.
 Give your child's caregivers permission to STEP AWAY, RIGHT AWAY and calm down if they become frustrated for any reason when caring for your baby.
 Tell them to gently place the infant on his or her back in the crib, close the door and go to another room, away from the crying.
 Tell them to check on your baby every 15 minutes or so but only if they're calm.

 Tell them to NEVER shake, slam, throw, hit, or yell at your baby or child if they become frustrated with his crying or fussiness.
 Remind them that all parents and caregivers get frustrated from time to time and that it's okay to take time out and relax.

-Tell them to contact you for support or relief or to call the free Massachusetts Parental Stress Line at 800-632-8188 anytime day or night.
+Tell them to contact you for support or relief or to call the National Parental Stress Line at 800-632-8188 anytime day or night.